 Masonic Lodge #7

 The old lodge building adjacent to the Chuckatuck library is still in use by Bethel Lodge No. 7.
-This lodge was chartered in 1974 with Brother Roosevelt Jones and sixteen other members with permission to charter Bethel after dementing from Israel Lodge of Portsmouth, Virginia.
+This lodge was chartered in 1974 with Brother Roosevelt Jones and sixteen other members, who were granted permission to charter Bethel after demitting from Israel Lodge of Portsmouth, Virginia.
 Brother Roosevelt Jones was the first Worshipful Master.
 This lodge continues to progress today.
-The principles of Lodge No 7 are the same as those of any Masonic lodge as listed above.
+The principles of Lodge No. 7 are the same as those of any Masonic lodge as listed above.

 The sixteen members of Bethel Lodge No 7 are: Walter L. Jones Sr., Earle Townsend, Calvin Diggs, William Mason, Benjamin Goodman, Eugene Goodman, Nelson Turner, Willie Turner, Larry Turner, Raymond Young, Charles Turner, Roosevelt Jones, Benford Williams, Earnest Sharpe, Horace Sharpe and David Ward.
-In the words of Brother Roosevelt Jones “Our purpose is to promote manhood, submit to the widows, police the neighborhood, volunteer and be charitable, and for many years around Christmas and Thanksgiving, our goal, we try to make families throughout the community have Christmas and Thanksgiving”.
+In the words of Brother Roosevelt Jones, “Our purpose is to promote manhood, submit to the widows, police the neighborhood, volunteer and be charitable, and for many years around Christmas and Thanksgiving, our goal is to make families throughout the community have Christmas and Thanksgiving”.

 Masonic Lodge #53

 Masonic Lodge Number 53 was started in Chuckatuck in 1797.
-“A Mason (or Freemason) is a member of a fraternity known as Masonry (or Freemason).
-These men have joined together because 1) there are things they want to do in the world, 2) There are things they want to do “inside their own minds” and 3) They enjoy being together with men they like and respect.
+“A Mason (or Freemason) is a member of a fraternity known as Masonry (or Freemasonry).
+These men have joined together because 1) there are things they want to do in the world, 2) there are things they want to do “inside their minds,” and 3) they enjoy being together with men they like and respect.
 Masonry teaches some important principles: Since God is the Creator, all men and women are the children of God, Each person must take responsibility for his/her own life and actions, and no one has the right to tell another person what he or she must think or believe, Each person must learn and practice self-control, Faith must be in the center of our lives, Each person has a responsibility to be a good citizen, obeying the law, It is important to work to make this world better for all who live in it, and Honor and integrity are essential to life”.
-(These principals came from the Mason Web site).
+(These principles came from the Mason website.)

 Eastern Star Aspara #43